top of page

 Just leave these details blank.
 At the minimum, you are required to put your company name, address, responsible person or authorized representative or owner, mobile number, email address and physical address.
 Again, transparency.
 Prove you are not a fly by night company.

 • I am just a freelancer.
-I don't have registered company, do I still need an impressum?
+I don't have a registered company, do I still need an impressum?

 You have a duty to let people viewing your website know who owns the website.
 Hence, you need to publish company information or impressum on your website.
-Aren't you a bit bothered when you look at a website, you try to find where the are located and you can't find any information?
+Aren't you a bit bothered when you look at a website, you try to find where they are located and you can't find any information?
 It seems dubious isn't it?

 • I value my privacy, and I work from home, can I just hide my home address?